obestwalter/mau-mau/docs/dev/docs.md

     $ cd <path/to/your/clone>
     $ tox -e docs-auto

 This prepares an environment and runs `mkdocs serve`.
 You can do it directly already.
-Using tox here is a bit of overkill, but serves to demonstrate that you can use tox for automating and standardizing all kinds of development tasks.
+Using tox here is a bit of overkill, but serves to demonstrate that you can use tox for automating and standardising all kinds of development tasks.

 The documentation is now served on [localhost:8000](http://localhost:8000/) and changes are automatically detected and the website is reloaded.